BrianJr03/cardinal-couriers/README.md

     a. does not contain the username

-    b. has minimum of 12 alphabet characters
+    b. has minimum of 8 alphabet characters

     c. special characters and numbers are optional
       * numbers can only be appended to the sequence of alphabet characters
       * special characters can only be added to the beginning or end of the sequence of alphabet characters

     d.
-EX: !Passiveword779!
+EX: !Passive